Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - The citizen about their new home and rent savings
    - Administrators with a summary of all housing changes

-This process creates a dynamic housing market with citizens seeking better economic opportunities, simulating the mobility of Renaissance Venice's population.
+This process creates a dynamic housing contract with citizens seeking better economic opportunities, simulating the mobility of Renaissance Venice's population.

 ### Work Mobility (4:00 PM UTC)